toaderflorin/eksia/_posts/2017-11-29-react-perf.markdown

 <script src="https://gist.github.com/toaderflorin/06c305c1c4781ff69e150a06482d9c3a.js"></script>

+The output of the library is something like this, which should give you hints on what components can be optimized:

 ![image-title-here](/images/reactperf.png){:class="img-responsive"}

-React also provides the *shouldComponentUpdate()* lifecycle method, which is triggered before the re-rendering process starts and provides the possibility of not computing a render tree entirely.
-The method receives *nextProps* and *nextState* as arguments, and you should return either true or false to tell React if the component needs to be re-rendered.
+As I mentioned previously, if a parent component changes, React re-renders all the children, but there is a way to override this.
+It also provides the *shouldComponentUpdate()* lifecycle method, which is triggered before the re-rendering process starts and provides the possibility of not computing a render tree entirely—the method receives *nextProps* and *nextState* as arguments, and you should return either true or false to tell React if the component needs to be re-rendered.
 It defaults to true, but if you return false, the component is considered clean, and therefore no diffing or rendering is performed.

+ReactPerf helps us figure out where time is being wasted on unnecessary redraws.

+## Immutability To The Rescue
+The simplest way to avoid this problem is to avoid mutating values that you are using as props or state.
+For example, the handleClick method above could be rewritten using concat as: